dhable/caffeinatedideas.com/_posts/2014-09-04-three-misconceptions-the-software-industry-needs-to-correct.md

 is no industry that understand that nothing in life is certian like the medical profession.
 Ask any doctor to comment about a prognosis and they will ___never___ discount the very slim possibilities in life.

+Believing the life if certian doesn\'t just affect estimates, it also lulls developers into ignoring the edge cases in their code.
+The cloud is a chaotic environment where you can never be certian that resources, APIs or data is ever where you left it.
+Good, mature software is code that has seen the real world for a long enough period of time that the development team has added enough code around uncertian cases.
+That does not mean that the code or the problem domain is certian and free of risk.
+Instead of expecting that software is perfect and free of uncertainty, try to think of software as a patient in a hospital - even when low risk is involved, the uncertain can happen.

 ## Life Is Not Synchronous

 ## Nothing Is Ever Done

 [NoEstimates]: http://noestimates.org/blog/